AbhijitMore/MediCompanion/README.md

 ├── document_loader.py      # Functions to load documents from the dataset ├── logger_config.py        # Logger configurations for the application
 ├── main.py                 # Entry point for the application
+├── tasks.py                # all the logic for different tasks
 ├── rag-datasets            # Directory containing the datasets │   ├── gym supplements     # Documents related to gym supplements │   │   ├── 1.
 Analysis of Actual Fitness Supplement.pdf